bconsolvo/bconsolvo/README.md

 The research samples here are primarily examples of my work in deep learning, and my work in an advanced subsurface imaging technique called "full-waveform inversion" (FWI).

-Much of the work in deep learning can be summarized under two objectives:
+Much of my work in deep learning can be summarized under two objectives:
 1. Greatly reduce the time required for a particular task (eg., weeks/months to minutes) and
 2. Compete or improve upon human-level accuracy